-Sharing bycatch information with your fellow fishermen or anglers through a bycatch hotspot communication network will support healthier fish populations in and around the Gulf of Mexico for generations to come.
-Avoiding bycatch will allow more fish to grow and reproduce, restoring natural resources that were affected by the Deepwater Horizon oil spill and improving commercial and recreational fishing experiences through less sorting time and fewer dead discards.
+Sharing information with your fellow fishermen or anglers through a hotspot communication network will reduce unwanted catch, benefit commercial and recreational fishing economically through less sorting time and fewer dead discards, and create potential marketing or certification opportunities.
+Avoiding bycatch will allow more fish to grow and reproduce, restoring natural resources that were affected by the Deepwater Horizon oil spill.